ada0l-archive/fefu_admission/README.md

   --help  Show this message and exit.

 Commands:
-  list   Show list of any department load   Load data from website and save to ~/.fefu_admission/data/ stats  Get statistics of the competitive situation
+  list            Show list of any department load            Load data from website and save to ~/.fefu_admission/data/ search_matches  Shows matches in a row stats           Get statistics of the competitive situation

 ```